Skip to main content

 Teaming up with Center School District to facilitate school-based behavioral health

-After just one semester, seven out of eight schools have seen a reduction in office discipline referrals
+• In one school year, seven out of eight schools saw a reduction in office discipline referrals.

 Streamlining care coordination began with “One Front Door” intake process